Kinto/kinto/docs/tutorials/permissions.rst

         }
     }

-Since we gave the permission ``read`` to any authenticated user on the bucket, those will be allowed to read both collections.
+Thanks to the `read` permission that we set previously, all authenticated users will be able to read both collections.

 Let's verify that.
 Create an article: